Sacred Geometry Tattoos: The Hidden Spiritual Truth

 🌙 The Body as Hardware

-The convergence of ancient math and modern ink reveals a shift in how we view ourselves.
-We are moving away from narrative identity—stories about who we are—toward structural identity.
-We want to know how we work.
+The way ancient math and modern ink are coming together shows a real change in how you see yourself.
+You’re moving away from narrative identity – those stories about who you are – and looking toward structural identity instead.
+You want to know how you work.

 🧭 Inhabiting the Sacred Grid